zenstackhq/zenstack-docs/docs/reference/server-adapters/api-handlers/rpc.md

 ---
-description: RPC-style API handler
+description: RPC-style API handler that fully mirrors PrismaClient's query API
 sidebar_position: 1
 title: RPC API Handler
 ---

 # RPC API Handler

-The RPC-style API handler exposes CRUD APIs directly as HTTP endpoints that fully mirror PrismaClient's query API.
+The RPC-style API handler exposes CRUD endpoints that fully mirror [PrismaClient's query API](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#model-queries).
 Consuming the APIs feels like making RPC calls to a PrismaClient then.
 The API handler is not meant to be used directly; instead, you should use it together with a [server adapter](/docs/category/server-adapters) which handles the request and response API for a specific framework.

 It can be created as the following: